-- Protein foods list defined for general health and sport performance
+- Appropriate potein intake is necessary for general health and sport performance.

 What exactly is the definition of protein?
 Ever wonder why it is so important to athletic fueling and recovery?
-How much should you be consuming per day?
+What should your protein intake be per day?
 What’s the best source, should you be supplementing with protein alternatives, and how can you be sure you are avoiding protein deficiency?

 What is protein?